iamvitalyo/Aphrodite-AGI/readme.txt

 all simple all what i do is to try explaine some logic, maybe better exxplain word logic, maybe is battle of -/+ or this result of battle, if battle we must know rule of this battle and investigate and teach our AI to investigate, when O is all also logic of all, so we must understood what is logic what is O what is love. logic key to all and number 1 of science then if number 1 mayybe need to investiigate 1 logic and one like kill self and diivivde but also 1 not divivide so maybe something she ddivide. logic love balance teach self AI logic of balance, to split gray on black and white or + them to grey, to stand incenter of room when need run

+if logic is balance we need train self logic maybe balanced point is montain + snow/water + snowboard/twintip will fisical training of balance when brain is also fisial

 Good luck, and dont forget to click "Star" button!